alibaba/PhotonLibOS/doc/docs/introduction/write-first-example.md

 Photon locks and condition viariables are used as well.

 :::note
-The example code is written with [std-compatible API](../api/std-compatible-api).
+The example code is written in [std-compatible API](../api/std-compatible-api).

+If you want to use the raw API, please refer to this [doc](../api/thread).
+It can provide more flexible functionalities.
 :::

-### 1. Initialize coroutine environment
+### 1. Initialize environment

 ```cpp
 #include <photon/photon.h>